DirectMessagingTechnologies/docs-web/docs/api/api_estimator.md

 :::danger
 ## Deprecation Alert
+For the future-forward version of this endpoint, please see the [Channel Estimate]()

 This endpoint is approaching End of Life scheduled for 2025-12-21, after which this endpoint will be completely unsupported and unavailable to incoming requests.
 :::